langchain-ai/langgraphjs/docs/docs/concepts/agentic_concepts.md

 ## Planning

-One of the big things that agentic systems struggle with is long term planning.
-A common technique to overcome this is to have an explicit planning this.
+One of the big challenges that agentic systems struggle with is long-term planning.
+A common technique to overcome this is to have an explicit planning phase.
 This generally involves calling an LLM to come up with a series of steps to execute.
-From there, the system then tries to execute the series of tasks (this could use a sub-agent to do so).
+From there, the system tries to execute the series of tasks (this could use a sub-agent to do so).
 Optionally, you can revisit the plan after each step and update it if needed.

 ## Reflection